Shivamshaw12/Bright_Money_Assessment/README.md

 # Bright_Money_Assessment

-# Loan_Management_System
+# LoanManagement App
-Bright-Money-Assignment

-How to run this project locally
+Steps to run this project locally

 ## Clone this repo and install all dependencies
 ```sh